Matthew 22:14 For many are called, but few are chosen.

 John 1:12 But as many as received Him, to them He gave the right to become children of God, even to those who believe in His name,

 Every Christian bears the calling of God.God not only calls us to His side but gives us certain roles to be his witnesses & living testimonies.
-While some are called to preach or teach His Word, all of us have an assignment to gather souls for Him either directly or indirectly.
+While some are called to preach or teach his Word, all of us have an assignment to gather souls for Him either directly or indirectly.
 The bible bears evidence that every believer has a call to gather souls for Him.( Luke 11:23 He who is not with Me is against Me; and he who does not gather with Me, scatters.).Many Christians are doubtful if they are called!
 When I began my ministry, many leaders confronted me & asked me if I was ‘called’.
 Sometimes this question embarrassed me as I did not have the right answer at that time, since I grew up under the idea that only preachers were called & I hardly knew how to preach at that time!
 Although every believer is called, one needs to find out the area of one’s call & this needs deeper revelation.
 Unfortunately many believers just settle down with the first mantle & are ‘comfortably saved’!
 They do not want to go beyond that & pursue their call & truly find & walk in the destiny ordained by God.
-Elisha received not only the mantle of God’s Call but he also received later the Mantle of God’s Choice .
+Elisha received not only the mantle of God’s Call but he also received later the Mantle of God’s Choice later.
 He was not only called of God, but was Chosen by God later.
-The 2nd mantle was received as Elijah was taken up in the chariot is the Mantle of Choice or the Mantle of Destiny.
-It is easy for us to receive the first mantle, the mantle of His Call during salvation, but to be able to receive the secong Mantle that determines our destiny is quite a challenge.
+The 2nd mantle he received as Elijah was taken up in the chariot is the Mantle of Choice or the Mantle of Destiny.
+It is easy for us to receive the first mantle, the mantle of his call during salvation, but to be able to receive the 2nd mantle that determines our destiny is quite a challenge.